sekunho/fen_gen/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/hsekun/fen_gen/tree/main&refcode=c9e27546f1e9)

+## Prod Setup

+Container image is used to deploy to DO.
+Dependencies are handled by `nix`.
+There are better ways to shrink the image size (`erlang` & `tensorflow` are rather large), but this will have to do for now.

 ## Dev Setup

 Ensure you have the `nix` package manager.
 If you're using NixOS then you can skip this.